 • Always remember that actors have been directed, their performances is as deliberate and purposeful as the lighting or camera movement in a scene.

 WRITING ABOUT ACTING

-Because it is often so subtle, acting is often one of the most difficult production elements to write about.
+Because it is often so subtle, acting is often one of the most difficult media codes to write about.
 When writing about the contribution that acting makes to a narrative, remember the following:

 • Do not write about characters as if they are real people.
 Using the name of the actor, rather than the character, can help you achieve this.